tytydraco/yessleep/out/The_one_that_got_away.md

 He sighed, watching me saw the sourdough.

-“Any real-life fires?”
-I knew he wanted to talk about his day, and despite my voice being painful attempt at a joke, Drake grinned back at me.
+“Any real-life fires today?”
+I knew he wanted to talk about his day, and despite my voice being a painful attempt at a joke, Drake grinned back at me.

 “Candle explosion.
 Space heater.
 Four times a false alarm at that rental property on Crowley.”